 The Hoya Australis is a houseplant that loves to vine and climb.
 It's green leaves have a splash of colour, with a bright yellow and softer green coming from the centre of each leaf.

-We have put together instructions and a care guide which should help you grow a stunning Hoya that will thrive for years to come.
+Follow our care guide to grow a stunning Hoya that will thrive for years to come.

 Hoya Australis Care Instructions